apache/template-site/theme/plugins/README.md

         * Set id and class attributes specified by {#id} and {.class} syntax.
         * Assign id to all headings without ids.
         * Insert a Table of Contents if a [TOC] tag is present.

+5. Finalization (finalized).
+This is signalled after all content is generated and static files copied.
+   At this point additional content can be copied and the final output analyzed.
+   - The [asfcopy plugin](.asfcopy.py) is an example.
+Here is copies files from the source tree.
+     It could be modified to copy information in from external sources too.